Desertification: Reversing desertification

-Soil restoration
+Improving soil quality

 Techniques focus on two aspects: provisioning of water, and fixation and hyper-fertilizing soil.
 Fixating the soil is often done through the use of shelter belts, woodlots and windbreaks.
 Windbreaks are made from trees and bushes and are used to reduce soil erosion and evapotranspiration.
-They were widely encouraged by development agencies from the middle of the 1980s in the Sahel area of Africa.

 Some soils (for example, clay), due to lack of water can become consolidated rather than porous (as in the case of sandy soils).
 Some techniques as zaï or tillage are then used to still allow the planting of crops.
-Waffle gardens can also help as they can provide protection of the plants against wind/sandblasting, and increase the hours of shade falling on the plant.

 Another technique that is useful is contour trenching.
 This involves the digging of 150 m long, 1 m deep trenches in the soil.
 The trenches are made parallel to the height lines of the landscape, preventing the water from flowing within the trenches and causing erosion.
 Stone walls are placed around the trenches to prevent the trenches from closing up again.
-The method was invented by Peter Westerveld.
+This method was invented by Peter Westerveld.

 Enriching of the soil and restoration of its fertility is often achieved by plants.
 Of these, leguminous plants which extract nitrogen from the air and fix it in the soil, succulents (such as Opuntia), and food crops/trees as grains, barley, beans and dates are the most important.
 Sand fences can also be used to control drifting of soil and sand erosion.

 Another way to restore soil fertility is through the use of nitrogen-rich fertilizer.
 Due to the higher cost of this fertilizer, many smallholder farmers are reluctant to use it, especially in areas where subsistence farming is common.
 Several nations, including India, Zambia, and Malawi have responded to this by implementing subsidies to help encourage adoption of this technique.

 Some research centres (such as Bel-Air Research Center IRD/ISRA/UCAD) are also experimenting with the inoculation of tree species with mycorrhiza in arid zones.
 The mycorrhiza are basically fungi attaching themselves to the roots of the plants.
 They hereby create a symbiotic relation with the trees, increasing the surface area of the tree's roots greatly (allowing the tree to gather much more nutrient from the soil).

 The bioengineering of soil microbes, particularly photosynthesizers, has also been suggested and theoretically modeled as a method to protect drylands.
 The aim would be to enhance the existing cooperative loops between soil microbes and vegetation.